availproject/avail-light/README.md

 ## Notes

-- When running the first light client in a network, it becomes a bootstrap client.
+* When running the first light client in a network, it becomes a bootstrap client.
 Once its execution is started, it is paused until a second light client has been started and connected to it, so that the DHT bootstrap mechanism can complete successfully.
-- Immediately after starting a fresh light client, block sync is executed to a block depth set in the `sync_blocks_depth` config parameter.
+* Immediately after starting a fresh light client, block sync is executed to a block depth set in the `sync_blocks_depth` config parameter.
 The sync client is using both the DHT and RPC for that purpose.
-- In order to spin up a fat client, config needs to contain the `block_matrix_partition` parameter set to a fraction of matrix.
+* In order to spin up a fat client, config needs to contain the `block_matrix_partition` parameter set to a fraction of matrix.
 It is recommended to set the `disable_proof_verification` to true, because of the resource costs of proof verification.
-- `sync_blocks_depth` needs to be set correspondingly to the max number of blocks the connected node is caching (if downloading data via RPC).
+* `sync_blocks_depth` needs to be set correspondingly to the max number of blocks the connected node is caching (if downloading data via RPC).
-- Prometheus is used for exposing detailed metrics about the light client
+* Prometheus is used for exposing detailed metrics about the light client
+* In order to use network analyzer, the light client has to be compiled with `--features 'network-analysis'` flag; when running the LC with network analyzer, sufficient capabilities have to be given to the client in order for it to have the permissions needed to listen on socket: `sudo setcap cap_net_raw,cap_net_admin=eip /path/to/light/client/binary`

 ## Usage and examples

 ### Fetching the number of the latest block processed by light client

 To fetch the number of the latest block processed by light client, we can perform `GET` request on `/v1/latest_block` endpoint.